advprpa-25/.github/profile/README.md

-# AdvPrPa Course Material (Weeks 1 - 9)
+# AdvPrPa Course Material

-This organization is the home of the code examples and exercises for the first part of the AdvPrPa course.
+This organization is the home of the code examples and exercises for the first part (weeks 1 - 9) of the AdvPrPa course.